ALCHEMY

 “Things that stand still don’t evolve…”

-I explored the surface of silk – the incongruity of it’s delicate and sheer weave.
-The emotion & poetry of color, it’s stunning veins in patterns- each layered between one and another in a dreamy new adventure.
-I had left the alleyways of Boston for the corridors of Spain.
-Sitting barefoot with my knees and hands in the warm sands of the Catalonian coastline, I remembered what it was like to live without consequence, without rules and to feel the strength of being free.
+I had left the alleyways of Boston for the sunlit corridors of Spain.
+Sitting barefoot with my hands and knees in the warm sands of the Catalonian coast, I remembered what it felt like to live without consequence, without rules — and to rediscover the quiet strength that comes with freedom.

 Photography | Melissa Isabel

-Location | North End Boston
+Location | North End

 GOLDEN HOURS